lapierredevon/WeLoveMovies/README.md

 ## Summary

-For this project I set up a database, using Express.js and Knex.js.
-I created tables using Knex migration files and used Knex to write functions to query data from the database.
+For this project I set up a database and routes using Express.js, PostgreSQL, JavaScript, and Knex.js.
+I created tables using Knex migration files and I also used Knex to write functions to query data from the database.

 ## Usage

-This RESTFUL api can be used to build projects.
+This RESTful API can be used to build projects.

 ## Built With